pfsense/docs/source/install/upgrading-older-versions-2.1.rst

    configuration is automatically retained.

-See the HA section at the end of this document for a High Availability-specific pfsync note about 2.1 upgrades.
+See the HA section at the end of this document for a High Availability-specific pfsync note about pfSense® software version 2.1 upgrades.

 The **State Killing on Gateway Failure** feature (**System > Advanced**, **Miscellaneous tab**) now kills ALL states when a gateway has been detected as